The Best Electric Smokers to Get Your Barbecue Season Started

 Get Ready for Summer Entertaining With an Electric Smoker.
 Expert Jonathan Bender Shares Cleaning and Storage Tips, and a Bit on Cold Smoking…Perfect for Bacon, Salmon, or Cheese.

-JB: Water has the potential to mess with electrical equipment and metal on your electric smoker.
-If you’ve got a garage or enclosed space like a shed that’s dry, that’s the optimal spot.
-If not, a cover for your grill and a covered patio are your best bet.
-Store your electric grill inside during the winter as it will struggle to keep heat when the temperature drops.
+Water has the potential to mess with electrical equipment and metal on your electric smoker.
+If you’ve got a garage or enclosed space like a shed that’s dry, that’s optimal.
+If not, a cover for your grill and a covered patio are your best bets.
+Store your electric grill inside during the winter is possible.

-JB: Cold smoking is when you add smoke flavor to food—commonly ham or salmon—at a very low temperature (under 100 degrees Fahrenheit).
+Cold smoking is when you add smoke flavor to food—commonly ham or salmon—at a very low temperature (typically under 100 F).
 It’s a finishing step for many foods, not a style of cooking, to add smokiness to mozzarella in a few minutes or to a whole ham over the course of many days.

 You Might Also Like